Likud: Partnership with Yisrael Beitenu and 2015 election

-Several days after the election was called, on 25 October 2012, Netanyahu and Yisrael Beitenu leader Avigdor Lieberman announced that their respective political parties would run together on a single ballot in the election under the name Likud Yisrael Beiteinu.
-The move led to speculation that Lieberman would eventually seek the leadership of Likud after he stated that he 'Wanted to become the Prime Minister'.
+Several days after the election was called on 25 October 2012, Netanyahu and Yisrael Beitenu leader Avigdor Lieberman announced that their respective political parties would run together on a single ballot in the election under the name Likud Yisrael Beiteinu.
+The move led to speculation that Lieberman would eventually seek the leadership of Likud after he stated that he "wanted to become the Prime Minister".
 Several days before the election, Lieberman said the parties would not merge, and that their direct partnership would end after the election.
 The partnership ultimately lasted until July 2014, when it officially dissolved.

-In the 2013 election, the Likud-Yisrael Beiteinu alliance won 31 seats, 20 of which were Likud members.
+In the 2013 elections the Likud–Yisrael Beiteinu alliance won 31 seats, 20 of which were Likud members.
 The second largest party, Yair Lapid's Yesh Atid, won 19.
-Netanyahu continued as Prime Minister after forming a coalition with Yesh Atid, the Jewish Home and Hatnuah.
+Netanyahu continued as prime minister after forming a coalition with Yesh Atid, the Jewish Home, and Hatnuah.
 The government collapsed in December 2014 due to disagreements over the budget and the proposed Nation-state bill, triggering a snap election the next year.

 Likud won the 2015 election, defeating the Zionist Union, an alliance of Labor and Hatnuah, winning 30 seats to the Zionist Union's 24.
-The party subsequently formed a government with United Torah Judaism, Shas, Kulanu and the Jewish Home.
-In May of 2016, Yisrael Beitenu joined the government, before leaving in December of 2018, causing Netanyahu to call a snap election for April 2019.
+The party subsequently formed a government with United Torah Judaism, Shas, Kulanu, and the Jewish Home.
+In May 2016, Yisrael Beitenu joined the government, before leaving in December 2018, causing Netanyahu to call a snap election for April 2019.

 2019–2022 elections

 During the course of the April 2019 Israeli legislative election campaign, Likud facilitated the formation of the Union of Right-Wing Parties between the Jewish Home, Tkuma and Otzma Yehudit by providing a slot on its own electoral list to Jewish Home candidate Eli Ben-Dahan.
 In the aftermath of the election, Kulanu merged into Likud.

 During the September 2019 Israeli legislative election campaign, Likud agreed to a deal with Zehut, whereby the latter party would drop out of the election and endorse Likud in exchange for a ministerial post for its leader, Moshe Feiglin, as well as policy concessions.

-Prior to the 2020 Israeli legislative election, Gideon Sa'ar unsuccessfully challenged Netanyahu for the Likud leadership.
+Prior to the 2020 Israeli legislative election Gideon Sa'ar unsuccessfully challenged Netanyahu for the Likud leadership.
 In December of that year, Sa'ar left Likud, along with four other Likud MKs, to form New Hope.

 Prior to the 2021 Israeli legislative election, Gesher merged into Likud, receiving a slot on its electoral list.
+2021 marked the first time that Likud put a Muslim on its slate, choosing Muslim school principal Nail Zoabi for 39th on its slate.

 Likud also facilitated the formation of a joint list between the Religious Zionist Party, Otzma Yehudit and Noam by providing the Religious Zionist Party a slot on the Likud list.
 On 14 June, after the swearing-in of the 36th government, Ofir Sofer who held the slot, split from the Likud faction and returned to the Religious Zionist Party, decreasing the Likud faction by one to 29 seats in the Knesset.